giangcute26102003/Crawl_Tiki/README.md

-Crawl data from Tiki byy Web API use Request Library,
+Crawl data from Tiki by Web API use Request, Beautiful soup Library

 Use Azure to store and analytics data